PrefectHQ/prefect/docs/tutorials/orchestration.md

 ...on top of monitoring the state of your flows and tasks.

-If your execution environment is logged into [Prefect Cloud](/ui/cloud/), Prefect's orchestration-as-a-service platform provides all the capabilities of the Prefect Orion orchestration engine in a hosted manner.
+If your execution environment is logged into [Prefect Cloud](/ui/cloud/), Prefect's orchestration-as-a-service platform provides all the capabilities of the Prefect orchestration engine in a hosted manner.

 ### Running the Prefect server

-To take full advantage of the Prefect Orion orchestration engine and API server, you can spin up an instance at any time with the `prefect orion start` CLI command:
+To take full advantage of the Prefect orchestration engine and API server, you can spin up an instance at any time with the `prefect orion start` CLI command:

 <div class='terminal'>
 ```bash